bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 layout: post
 disqus: false
 title: Sane React config with Webpack
-date: 2020-12-23 08:55:00
+date: 2020-12-23 08:54:59
 category: react
 author:
     - HalvorSanden
     - ChrisBoe

 ---
 Going from an empty folder to a living React project can feel like a daunting task.
-As we pointed out in [our precursor](../your-frontend-your-config), if you have been overwhelmed at certain ejected configs or underwhelmed by zero-config tools, it’s time to learn how to set up pragmatic, powerful and customisable configs.
+As we pointed out in [our precursor](../your-frontend-your-config), if you have been overwhelmed by certain ejected configs or underwhelmed by zero-config tools, it’s time to learn how to set up pragmatic, powerful and customisable configs.

 For this, we will be using, but not explaining, Node, npm and the terminal.
 We will also reference CSS, JS and React, but in no way provide primers.